archification/webify/README.md

 - SSL support.
 - HTMX todo page.
 - Server exists as a single binary for portability.
+- Can open the default system browser to the configured home page on launch.

 ## Getting Started
 - Create a directory/folder and throw the exe in there.